pubgeo/dfc2019/data/README.md

 |Train-Track4            | Track 4 point clouds (PC3) |
 |Train-Track4-Truth		 | Track 4 reference data (CLS) |
 |Validate-Track4         | Track 4 point clouds for leaderboard validation - reference data not provided |

+> Note: Folders with a trailing '-*' imply that they were split into multiple folders due to file hosting limitations.
+For your own convenience, you may want to merge these folders together, removing the trailing '-*'

 ## Classification labels
 Classification labels for all tracks are based on the LAS specification.
 Submissions must label semantic categories using these values consistent with the reference data provided.
 Unlabeled points in reference data are not included in metric evaluation.
 Any unlabeled points in a submission will be penalized in metric evaluation.